RFD-TV: Machinery Pete

-"Machinery Pete" launched his Website over 20 years ago machinerypete.com, followed by a Facebook page for a global audience since for the last 25 plus years "Machinery Pete" has been covering farm equipment auctions for various industry magazines and trade journals.
+"Machinery Pete" launched his website over 20 years ago machinerypete.com, followed by a Facebook page for a global audience since for the last 25 plus years "Machinery Pete" has been covering farm equipment auctions for various industry magazines and trade journals.

-In 2021 "Machinery Pete" has over 40 Apple Podcasts.
+In 2021, "Machinery Pete" had over 40 Apple Podcasts.

-Greg Peterson has been covering farm equipment auctions for various industry magazines for more than 25 years and did the same during six seasons of RFD's "Machinery Show."
+Greg Peterson has been covering farm equipment auctions for various industry magazines for more than 25 years and did the same during six seasons of RFD's Machinery Show.
 Now Peterson has his own show, which shares its title with his nickname: "Machinery Pete."
 Each episode features Peterson traveling to a farm machinery auction, where he meets some of the people who attend the sales where items like tractors and skid steers are sold.
-He also provides his analysis of current and historical trends in the used equipment market and answers viewers' questions about what their equipment is worth in the Ask Machinery Pete segment.
+He also provides his analysis of current and historical trends in the used equipment market and answers viewers' questions about what their equipment is worth in the "Ask Machinery Pete" segment.

 Peterson's show, Machinery Pete TV, is offered in syndication through Farm Journal (also syndicator of AgDay and U.S. Farm Report) in addition to its RFD run; he also contributes to those shows as an interviewee.

+On April 27, 2025, Farm Journal disaffiliated from RFD-TV and redirected viewers to its new free ad-supported streaming television platform Farm Journal Now, which will carry live streams of Machinery Pete, AgDay and U.S. Farm Report.
+The three programs will continue to be offered in syndication.